- About AESP

 IPMVP, EM&V and the Uniform Methods Project

 Ever since energy efficiency policies and programs were first launched, the industry and regulators alike have had to address the question of how to measure energy savings.
 Thus was born the field of evaluation, measurement and verification (EM&V).
-While methods for assessing the costs and benefits of energy efficiency measures emerged from places such as California (Standard Practice Manual), and billing analysis tools were designed including Princeton’s Scorekeeping Model (PRISM), a virtual quilt of evaluation methods developed with regulators across the U.S. The International Performance Measurement and Verification Protocol, started in the 1990s, was the industry’s attempt to harmonize the latest and best EM&V methods that utilities and other energy service providers could agree on for assessing project level impacts.
-The DOE took matters in its own hands with the Uniform Methods Project in the 2010s, where a set of protocols for determining savings from energy efficiency measures and programs was developed by a team of industry scientists.
+While methods for assessing the costs and benefits of energy efficiency measures emerged from places such as California (Standard Practice Manual), and billing analysis tools were designed including Princeton’s Scorekeeping Method (PRISM), a virtual quilt of evaluation methods developed with regulators across the U.S. The International Performance Measurement and Verification Protocol, started in the 1990s, was the industry’s attempt to harmonize the latest and best EM&V methods that utilities and other energy service providers could agree on for assessing project level impacts.
+The DOE took matters in its own hands with the Uniform Methods Project in 2013, where a set of protocols for determining savings from energy efficiency measures and programs was developed by a team of industry scientists.
 All these tools continue to provide the backbone to how we value investments in energy efficiency today, with modifications continually being applied to recognize impacts beyond energy such as those associated with greenhouse gas emissions and other non-energy impacts (NEIs).

 People & Institutions